huggingface/blog/constitutional_ai.md

 ![mt_bench_average_score_by_model.png](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/mt_bench_average_score_by_model.png)

 **We found training on the CAI dataset does not necessarily reduce helpfulness (i.e., paying the alignment tax)**.
-In fact, in the SFT models actually obtained higher MT bench score by training on the CAI dataset.
+The SFT models obtained higher MT bench scores by training on the CAI dataset.
 Even adding 15% of the [HuggingFaceH4/cai-conversation-harmless](https://huggingface.co/datasets/HuggingFaceH4/cai-conversation-harmless), which is about 32k examples, can boost the MT Bench score of the SFT model from ~6.25 to ~6.38.
 As we blended more of the CAI dataset, the MT Bench score kept rising and gave us a strong baseline.

 Note however that the increase in MT Bench score is probably because the `mistralai/Mistral-7B-Instruct-v0.1` is a pretty strong model, so our SFT models also inherited some of the helpfulness.

-With the DPO models, we see more variance in the MT Bench scores but found no evidence of significant reduction of helpfulness.
+With the DPO models, we see more variance in the MT Bench scores but found no evidence of a significant reduction of helpfulness.

 ### Vibes based evaluation